rustyBot31/Calorie-Compass/README.md

 7. **Expo Dev Client (Custom Build)** – See instructions below.

 > 📌 **Note:** This app now uses a **custom Expo Dev Client**, not Expo Go.
 You’ll need to build the development client once using `eas build`.
+> 📌 **Note:** This current build is compatible with Android only.
+For iOS devices, check [Expo Docs](https://docs.expo.dev/develop/development-builds/create-a-build/)

 ---